Lemony Chicken Orzo Salad

-- 1/2 cup fresh basil, cut into chiffonade
+- 2 tablespoons basil cut into chiffonade

-- 1 lemon, zested and juiced
+- 1 lemon zested and juiced (about 2 tablespoons juice)

 - 1 heaping teaspoon dijon mustard

-- 1 tablespoon champagne vinegar
+- 1 tablespoon red wine vinegar

-- 1 large clove garlic, minced
+- 1 large clove garlic minced

-- 4 tablespoons extra virgin olive oil
+- 5 tablespoons extra virgin olive oil

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-- In a large bowl combine the orzo, red onion, grape tomatoes, peas, pancetta, chicken, mozzarella cheese and basil.
-Pour the dressing over the salad and toss to combine.
+- Pour the dressing over the salad and toss to combine.
+Cut the basil into a chiffonade and sprinkle over the salad just before serving.
 Serve chilled or at room temperature.